TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 5. Avoid code snippets with :file:`.rst` extension

-    All files with the extension :file:`.rst` will be interpreted by the new rendering, and every file that is just a code snippet placed in an external file should be renamed to use a :file:`.rst.txt` extension instead.
+    All files with the extension :file:`.rst` will be interpreted by the PHP-based rendering, and every file that is just a code snippet placed in an external file should be renamed to use a :file:`.rst.txt` extension instead.

 Recommendations
 ===============

-The following list is not a requirement to utilize the new rendering, but follows "best practice" to make the most of your documentation project.
+The following list is not a requirement to utilize the PHP-based rendering, but follows "best practice" to make the most of your documentation project.

 ..  _migrate-to-makefile: